kirkins/Cyber-Crime-Micro-Course/attacks/credential_stuffing.md

 Often leaked passwords come from large website breaches like the famous LinkedIn breach, but they can also come from smaller less known sites.
 For example a small forum site with 100,000 users when attacked *(for instance by an SQL injection attack)* may leak a list of unprotected passwords.

 While the small forum might not have much of value for the attacker the account/password list provides the raw resources which can be used for a credential stuffing attack on several other sites.

+To get a more in depth description of the process of doing a credential stuffing attack, see [my paper on the topic](https://kirkins.github.io/Cyber-Crime-Micro-Course/papers/paper1.pdf).

 **Note: Password Hasing**